UVADS/DS-2026/homework/11-observational-data.md

 Suppose you want to know if going to office hours improves performance on an exam.

 Identify 2 variables that might be confounding and 2 variables that might be intermediate.
 (Total of 4 variables.)
-Explain why each example is confonding or intermediate.
+Explain why each example is confounding or intermediate.

 # Submission instructions
 1. Create a Quarto or Jupyter Notebook report with your answers.